atilm/ProjectManagement/SoftwareRequirements/tdd-todo-list.md

 - [ ] Fix Tracking
   - [ ] Look for it in subfolder next to planning file
-- [ ] Init should create the working days repository
-- [ ] Init should crate a Calendar file
 - [.]
 Monte Carlo Simulation
   - [ ] Add command which
     - [ ] parses files